 A video game can have an incredible ability to whisk you away into a world of fantasy, pulling you headlong into quests to solve problems, rescue characters – and even save the planet.
-But in order to create this immersive experience, all of the elements of the game need to come together seamlessly – from the visuals, to the sound effects – and especially, to the voice over.
+But in order to create this immersive experience, all of the elements of the game need to come together seamlessly – from the visuals, to the sound effects – and especially, to the video game’s voice over.

 Voice over work in the video game industry is notoriously challenging.
 Gaining entry into the industry can be highly competitive, but for those who can break in, they must navigate the demands of producing unique vocalizations, and constructing characters under sometimes vague direction (game developers often need to keep various details under lock and key).

-However, for those who are curious about what it’s like to being the voice behind the characters, Maya Tuttle, voice over artist, has a lot of insight to share.
+However, for those who are curious about what it’s like to be the voice behind the characters, Maya Tuttle, voice over artist, has a lot of insight to share.
 Over the course of her multifaceted career, Maya has voiced projects for various video games, as well as brands like Lego, Sam’s Club, Purina, Xerox, Walmart, and more.

 Within the gaming realm, she embodied many characters across a variety of game types including puzzles, role playing games (RPGs), and games series, and she’s worked on localizing video games too (voice overs in English for games that were first released in other countries).

 Here’s how Maya takes care of her voice as she creates characters, and constructs imaginative voices for a form of entertainment that she loves.